-In Canvas it is easy to integrate additional tools.
-At the moment a limited number of tools is already integrated in Canvas.
 See the list below for more information on the tools available.
 This list will surely grow longer in the future.
-If you have a request for a new tool please contact your faculty Canvas support.
+If you have a request for a new tool please contact your Canvas faculty support.

 Tip: for teachers it might be interesting to download the app for students too, to check out what students can do in your course.

 - Interactive documents and videos support interaction around a document or video.